Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-23-why-i-left-linkedin-and-started-blogging.md

 ---

-_First post on here.
-Writing about tech, school, and whatever I'm building.
-No trying to game algorithms, just writing what I think.
-We'll see how this goes._
+_First post.
+Feels weird writing this knowing college admissions people might read it.
+But that's kind of the point, I guess.
+Hi, if you're reading this.
+Thanks for actually looking beyond the 350-word essays._

-_If you're here because you googled my name for college stuff... hey!
-Thanks for actually reading beyond the application forms.
-That means a lot, honestly._
+_Also, if you're from my Scout troop and you found this: yes, I know I'm supposed to be planning the camping trip.
+I'm getting to it.
+Promise._